freeCodeCamp/devdocs/README.md

 This software is licensed under the terms of the Mozilla Public License v2.0.
 See the [COPYRIGHT](https://github.com/Thibaut/devdocs/blob/master/COPYRIGHT) and [LICENSE](https://github.com/Thibaut/devdocs/blob/master/LICENSE) files.

-**Note:** I consider _DevDocs_ to be a trademark.
-You may not use the name to endorse or promote products derived from this software without my permission, except as may be necessary to comply with the notice/attribution requirements.
+Please do not use the name DevDocs to endorse or promote products derived from this software without my permission, except as may be necessary to comply with the notice/attribution requirements.

-**Additionally**, I wish that any documentation file generated using this software be attributed to DevDocs.
-Let's be fair to all contributors by not stealing their hard work.
+I also wish that any documentation file generated using this software be attributed to DevDocs.
+Let's be fair to all contributors by giving credit where credit's due.
+Thanks!

 ## Questions?